Enjoy an oceanfront town that’s a gateway to more natural beauty.

 Ceiba is the perfect destination to enjoy a relaxing day cooling off from the tropical heat either by the ocean or the river.

-Los Machos Beach in the Media Mundo and Daguao Natural Reserve is an easy-to-reach oasis complete with swaying palm trees, calm ocean waves, and gazebos for picnics and parties.
-A short walk on a tree-lined path leads to Media Mundo Beach, a nearly two-mile (three-kilometer) slice of paradise where soft white sand and turquoise water make this spot as ideal for snorkeling in the Atlantic Ocean as it is for diving into a great book.
+Los Machos beach in the Medio Mundo and Daguao Natural Reserve is an easy-to-reach oasis complete with swaying palm trees, calm ocean waves, and gazebos for picnics and parties.
+A short walk on a tree-lined path leads to Medio Mundo beach, a nearly two-mile (three-kilometer) slice of paradise where soft white sand and turquoise water make this spot as ideal for snorkeling in the Atlantic Ocean as it is for diving into a great book.

 Further inland, Río Fajardo flows down from El Yunque, creating the picturesque pools of Charco Frío.
 This area offers plenty of shade and a serene atmosphere where you can spend time communing with nature.
 Families often gather here, as several pools are shallow enough for kids to safely splash around.
 Nearby at Las Tinajas, flowing waterfalls, natural rock waterslides, and freshwater pools showcase the wondrous beauty of the river, and it’s always a treat to marvel at the daring teenagers who somersault off of the high rocks and plummet into the water from the rope swing.